gerenuks-2016/Parking_Lot/README.md

 ```
 * Now every instance of that class will have a year set to `2012` UNLESS we decide to pass in an argument for `year`

+---

+## Jason's Best Practices

+* `Version Control` - Always push working code to github.
+Do not wait until you have "completed" the exercise.
+Version Control is meant to SAVE your progress.
+You wouldn't write a novel on microsoft word and only save it when the novel is done.
+* `Pseudo Code` - Think about your application before you start to code anything.
+Pseudo code what your objects will look like.
+Also make sure to write as many user stories as possible, and build out a detailed ERD if you are utilizing a database
+* `DO NOT copy old code from a previous assignment.` If you want to use an old assignment for reference that's fine, but type out EVERYTHING.
+Repeat, Practice, Memorize.
+* `DO NOT use code you don't understand.` If you decide to copy something you found through your research such as Stack Overflow answers, make sure you understand every letter of that code before using it.
+* `Doc Strings` - Use doc strings to comment out your code.
+They can also be viewed in the terminal when you `dir()` and `help()` your file.
+Doc strings can also be used to type out formatted print statements so there's no need to use string commands such as `\n`
+* `Debugging with Print()` - Print out all the values you are passing between classes and methods.
+You want to make sure those values are being passed how you expect it to be passed.
+	* This works along side commenting out your code.
+You should be commenting every code block so other users and future you will know what the hell was going on
+* `Saving and Testing ALL Changes` - This goes along the same lines as Pushing all working versions to Github.
+If your code works and you add changes TEST AGAIN.
+Testing and pushing to github should be second nature and should occur dozens of times a day
+* `Review` - Use the lesson plans for reference, they were made so you could look back to it for guidance on what you learned today
+* `DOING > READING` - Stop looking for things to read and work on your code.
+Doing something is always better than just reading blogs

+---

+## Tools and Resources

+* Download Sizeup for your Macbook so you can snap your screens into place